I awake each morning torn between a desire to save the world, and to savour the world. This makes it hard to plan my day. ~EB White

 The Jonai (aka Tammi, Stuart, Oscar, Antigone & Atticus Jonas) tired of choosing between saving the world or savouring it, so figured out a way to do both.

 We now have a full herd (12 sows and 2 boars plus 100-120 growers at any one time) of heritage-breed Large Black pigs with 23 acres to themselves.
 We also run a small herd of Lowline cattle on the lush feed our volcanic soils produce, who are available as delicious grass-fed beef in our boxes.
-An ever growing, eclectic flock of chooks (Isa Browns, Araucanas, Speckled Sussex, Marans, Pekin Bantams, and Anconas), and a handful of rare breed Lincoln sheep round out the menagerie of critters on the farm.
+An eclectic flock of chooks (Isa Browns, Araucanas, Marans, Anconas, and Andalusians) round out the menagerie of critters on the farm.

 In 2013 we were the first in Australia to successfully crowdfund major infrastructure for our farm, raising $27,570 on Pozible to construct a butcher’s shop right here on the property.
 Thanks to our very generous 166 supporters, we now do all our own butchering in the converted 40-foot refrigerated container that is now licensed as Jonai Meatsmiths.
 Tammi apprenticed with the fabulous Sal of Salvatore Regional Butcher in Ballan for six months, learning by helping to cut all of our carcasses each fortnight, and is now the Mistress of Meatsmithery here on the farm.

-In 2014 we’ve introduced a Community-Supported Agriculture (CSA) membership model as well as continuing our ad hoc sales.
+We have a thriving Community-Supported Agriculture (CSA) membership model as well as ad hoc sales.
 You can read more about it and join to ensure you have a reliable source of ethically-raised meat!

-You can continue to learn with us as the farm grows on The Hedonist Life Blog.
+You can continue to learn with us as the farm grows on The Farmer and the Butcher.

 Some people (even smart ones) have asked: ‘but if you’re just going to kill it and eat it anyway, why does it matter what sort of life the pig had?’
 We abhor cruelty to animals, and we believe they are a nutritious and delicious part of the human diet.
 As with many other free-range growers, our pigs should only have what our farming hero Joel Salatin calls ‘one bad day’, and they shouldn’t even know it’s coming.